satoru-gojo-yuji/InterviewQ/CompanyInterQ-A.md

 6. what is linklist
 7. what is microservices
 8. controller and rest controller
-9. why we use cruedrepositery instent of JPArepositery
+9. why we use cruedrepositery instent of JPArepositery diff
 10. what si ency. and dcryption.